 - Federal, State and Local Governments

 Government agencies often own their buildings and therefore can utilize the BPD in the same ways that private building owners and managers do.
-In addition, governments can maximize the value of data that is already being collected for various programs by anonymously publishing detailed information through the BPD beyond what may be disclosed with the buildings identified.
-This will help increase knowledge about local real estate markets, identify the most common energy efficiency opportunities in the local building stock, and enable comparisons to other cities and to national dataset.
+In addition, governments can maximize the value of data that is already being collected for various programs by anonymously publishing detailed information through the BPD.
+This helps increase knowledge about local real estate markets, identify the most common energy efficiency opportunities in the local building stock, and enable comparisons to other jurisdictions and to the national dataset.

 - Energy Efficiency Contractors

 - Utilities and Energy Efficiency Program Administrators

-A critical mass of information about the local building stock can inform program design by helping target offerings to the types of buildings and efficiency measures that have the greatest energy savings potential.
-In the future, efficiency programs could improve the rigor and reduce the cost of M&V through developing custom interfaces using the API to measure project savings and conduct savings uncertainty and persistence analyses.
+A critical mass of information about the local building stock can inform program design by target offerings to the types of buildings and efficiency measures that show the greatest potential.
+In the future, efficiency programs could improve the rigor and reduce the cost of measurement and verification through developing custom interfaces using the API to measure project savings and conduct savings uncertainty and persistence analyses.

 - Lenders and Financial Institutions

 HOW CAN YOU IMPROVE THE BPD?

 Contribute data.
-BPD can become an important resource informing and supporting decision-making and investment across the energy efficiency landscape.
+BPD aims to be a seminal resource that informs and supports decision-making and investment across the energy efficiency landscape.
 But the value of the BPD depends on the quantity and depth of data it contains.
-More data will enable analysis of more retrofit measures, expand the dataset for different building types and locations, expand the uses and applications, and continue to increase the value and quality of the BPD.
+More data will enable analysis of more retrofit measures, building types and locations, expand the uses and applications, and continue to increase the value and quality of the BPD.

 The DOE is continually looking for data contributions, and new datasets are being added regularly.
 To date, we have received data contributions from dozens of exemplary industry leaders including Federal agencies, state and local governments, energy efficiency programs, real estate owners and private businesses.
 If you are interested in contributing data, please visit the Contributing Data page.